How to Actually Socialize Your Puppy

 Sit and Watch is an easy way to let your puppy to observe the world outside your home without worrying about creating bad habits.

-It is a MYTH that your puppy must meet other people in order to be socialized.
+It is a myth that your puppy must meet other people in order to be socialized.
 Appropriate exposure that builds positive associations and the behaviors you want is essential for socialization; meeting strangers and being touched is not.

 When can we stop socializing?

-A short socialization activity 3-4 times per week is recommended until your pup is around 14 weeks old and his window for extremely effective socialization window closes.
+A short socialization activity 3-4 times per week is recommended until your pup is around 14 weeks old and his window for extremely effective socialization closes.
 After that, socialization can (and should!) still happen with 1-2 outings per week.

 What about vaccines?